-Initially I was going to paint the whole table.
+Initially, I was going to paint the whole table.
 The coffee table makeover was supposed to be a painted table top as well as the bottom.
 I considered a black bottom with layers of leftover paint colors from previous pieces on the top.
+Waste not, want not.

 But once I got it out of the truck I decided I would sand the top and see how it looks under that orange glow of the original honey finish.
 It was a gorgeous sunny day so why not spend it outside for a bit.
 I made the decision a while ago that I will no longer use the electric sander in my shop, I hate to admit that I used to but it’s just too dusty and messy.
 Oh my!
 Look at that gorgeous wood grain.

-For some reason I had thought that the table top was a thin veneer top, but much to my surprise it is in fact completely solid wood.
+For some reason, I had thought that the table top was a thin veneer, but much to my surprise it is in fact completely solid wood.
+Insert happy dance here.
 It had some serious gouges and dents in it but look at that grain!
 Even with the slight remnants of gouges that are now merely dings it has serious potential.

-I flipped her over and painted the base and legs pure black and distressed to reveal bits of the light colored wood.
+The coffee table was flipped over and the base and legs were painted pure black and distressed to reveal bits of the light colored wood.
 Then I flipped it back over again and applied a very pretty chocolate stain to the top.
 You can find great quality furniture paint and stain online HERE.
 An added bonus, when painting furniture, you want to make sure to use a quality non-toxic furniture paint.

 The wood grain really pops now, where before it was overlooked.